seddonym/grimp/docs/usage.rst

     import grimp

+    # Single package
     graph = grimp.build_graph('mypackage')

+    # Multiple packages
+    graph = grimp.build_graph('mypackage', 'anotherpackage', 'onemore')

+    # Include imports of external packages
+    graph = grimp.build_graph('mypackage', include_external_packages=True)

-.. py:function:: grimp.build_graph(package_name, include_external_packages=False)
+.. py:function:: grimp.build_graph(package_name, *additional_package_names, include_external_packages=False)

-    Build and return an ImportGraph for the supplied package.
+    Build and return an ImportGraph for the supplied package or packages.

     :param str package_name: The name of the top level package, for example ``'mypackage'``.
+    :param tuple(str) additional_package_names: Tuple of any additional top level package names.
+These can be supplied as positional arguments, as in the example above.
     :param bool include_external_packages: Whether to include external packages in the import graph.
-If this is True, any other top level packages that are imported by this top level package (including packages in the standard library) will be included in the graph as squashed modules (see `Terminology`_ above).
+If this is ``True``, any other top level packages that are imported by this top level package (including packages in the standard library) will be included in the graph as squashed modules (see `Terminology`_ above).
 Note: external packages are only analysed as modules that are imported; any imports they make themselves will not